 The town-site of Scaddan was named after Mr John Scaddan, former Premier of Western Australia.
 The town has a focal point in an active Country Club which offers lawn bowls and an 18 hole golf course.
 The existing school, built in 1970, was opened in 1973, and after strong community lobbying, and was increased to three classrooms in 1984, returning to two in 1987.

-Our Kindergarten students attend Tuesday - Thursday each week.
+Kindergarten students attend school from Tuesday to Thursday each week.